pulumi/docs/content/reference/crosswalk-aws/ecr.md

     name: Elastic Container Registry (ECR)
 ---

-{{< mini-toc >}}

-## Overview {#overview}

 [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) is a managed Docker container registry that makes it easy to store, manage, and deploy Docker container images.
 ECR supports private Docker registries with resource-based permissions using AWS IAM, so specific users and instances can access images.

-ECR is integrated with [Amazon Elastic Container Service (ECS)](https://aws.amazon.com/ecs) to simplify going from development to production, and eliminates the need to operate your own container repositories or worry about scaling the underlying infrastructure, and hosts your images in a highly available and scalable architecture.
+Using ECR simplifies going from development to production, and eliminates the need to operate your own container repositories or worry about scaling the underlying infrastructure, while hosting your images in a highly available and scalable architecture.

+{{< mini-toc >}}

+## Overview

 Pulumi Crosswalk for AWS ECR makes the provisioning of new ECR repositories as simple as one line of code, integrates with Pulumi Crosswalk for AWS [ECS]({{< relref "ecs.md" >}}) and [EKS]({{< relref "eks.md" >}}) to ease